ghassencherni/deploy_jenkins/README.md

 ## Getting Started

-This script allows to deploy jenkins instance, it will be used later to build AWS infrastructure on AWS and deploy new Wordpress images on EKS
+This script allows to deploy jenkins instance, it will be used later to build AWS infrastructure on AWS and deploy new Wordpress images on EKS.

 The script uses :